rtCamp/ps-analysis-tool-wiki/Localization.md

-The PSAT extension and CLI is now available in 6 different languages:
+The PSAT extension and CLI are now available in 6 different languages:
 - English (Default)
 - Hindi
 - Spanish